kungfoo/ergon-gradle-goodies-versioning/README.md

 A plugin for dead-simple versioning of gradle projects using your git history and tags.

-No more file touching for any of your builds.
+No more file touching for any of your build files or properties to set the version before a release.

-Also supports android projects including generating the `versionNumber` from your history.
+Also supports android projects including generating the `versionNumber` (a monotonously increasing number for android) from your history.

 It also adds a `version.properties` file to your assembled artifact for maximum traceability.
+This file is not time-stamped, so it does not interfere with up-to-date checks of gradle.

 You can use these files to easily figure out all versions of `.jar`s that are on the classpath.